 A joy this autumn was the simple drive to Sennen, as golden leaves of autumn drifted lazily on to the tree lined road from Penzance.
 The old road winds towards the spare unchanging sweep of the Land’s End Peninsula though a countryside shaped over the centuries by the wild Atlantic storms, before dipping steeply to the soft inviting sands of Sennen.

-Sennen or as the map says “White sands Bay” has never disappointed with nearly a mile of soft powdery sands swept by the Atlantic rollers It’s a great spot to watch the surfers try their skills under the watchful eyes of the lifeguards; to watch the beach strollers, the swimmers and the parades of dogs excitedly exploring the sands once more after their summer exile from the beach.
+Sennen or as the map says “White sands Bay” has never disappointed.
+Boasting nearly a mile of soft powdery sands, swept by the Atlantic rollers, it’s a great spot to watch the surfers try their skills under the watchful eyes of the lifeguards.
+A spot to watch the beach strollers, the swimmers and the parades of dogs excitedly exploring the sands once more after their summer exile from the beach.

 We’ve visited Sennen so many times over the years: – as a Sunday treat in the summertime below gathering storm clouds or in the autumn in a magical Indian summer.
 For this October’s visit, I finally had a long promised glass of wine on the terrace of the Surf Beach bar overlooking the surf before ambling across the beach with a good book to snooze the afternoon away on the deliciously soft sands.